 Now more than ever, employees tend to have the upper hand when job hunting and employers find themselves going head-to-head with other noble competitors to attract and retain top talent.
-Organizations that foster workplace diversity and inclusion have a significant edge compared to companies that haven’t made strides in this arena, and doing so is a good way to ensure engaged, productive, and happy employees.
+Organizations that foster diversity and inclusion in the workplace have a significant edge compared to companies that haven’t made strides in this arena, and doing so is a good way to ensure engaged, productive, and happy employees.

 Here are five ways you can show employees your organization is serious about creating an environment where all staff members feel valued: